-In addition, the program limits offloading of wreckfish between daylight hours, 8 am - 5 pm EST and only at fixed dealer facilities.
+The program limits offloading of wreckfish between daylight hours, 8 am -5 pm EST and only at fixed dealer facilities.
 Landing at other locations may be approved if the vessel captain or shareholder notifies Law Enforcement at least 24 hours prior to offloading.